skylerstyron/rumourdocumentation/info.md

 Located in Coppell, Texas and founded in 1977 Classic Auto Air is an air conditioning manufacture that retrofit air conditioning systems for classic and vintage vehicles.
 Their model specific a/c systems / a/c kits are bolt in meaning there little to zero modifications to the vehicle to have modern day a/c system.

-They have a/c kits for Ford, GM, Mopar and some European models.
+They have a/c kits for Ford, GM, Mopar, and some European models.
 They have released what is called the Smart Series.
 Model-Specific Fully Electronic Smart Series™ kits allow the customer to Retrofit an original classic Ford, GM, Mopar to full air-conditioning, easily and professionally on their own.

 Classic Auto Air customers are those that want to have a/c in their vehicle easily and quickly.
 These customers want their vehicle to have a stock look and feel with modern comforts in a/c.